sohagmahin/PSMS/README.md

 <b>About this project</b> <br>
 Product sales management system for the department store.
-Seller can input whole product list of information to the software then if seller sales any product, it automatically decresed inserted producet list with update all information.</br> So you can handle your shop easily.
+Seller can input whole product list of information to the software then if seller sales any product, it automatically decreased inserted producet list with update all information.</br> So you can handle your shop easily.

 <b>Features: </b> <br>